AustinJZeller/QuizProject/README.md

 # Quiz Project
 Project from Android Nanodegree by Google

-Educational app that quizzes the user about basic rules of basketball.
+Educational app that quizzes the user about a couple basic rules of basketball.